wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **Q:**&ensp;When the body idea becomes obsessive, is it not altogether wrong?

 **M:**&ensp;There is nothing wrong in the idea of a body, nor even in the idea ‘I am the body’.
 But limiting oneself to one body only is a mistake.
-In reality all existence, every form, is my own, within my consciousness.
+In reälity all existence, every form, is my own, within my consciousness.
 I cannot tell what I am because words can describe only what I am not.
 I am, and because I am, all is.
 But I am beyond consciousness and, therefore, in consciousness I cannot say what I am.
 Yet, I am.
 The question ‘Who am I?’ has no answer.
 No experience can answer it, for the self is beyond experience.

 **Q:**&ensp;Still, the question ‘Who am I’ must be of some use.